 Indication - [ Bullish Reversal] The bullish divergence gives a buy signal to the traders.

-In the example below, I have explained bullish divergence.
+In the example below, we have explained bullish divergence.

 Indication - [Bearish Reversal] The bearish divergence gives a sell signal to the traders.

-In the example below, I have explained bearish divergence.
+In the example below, we have explained bearish divergence.